GovTechSG/techpass-user-docs/docs/reset-techpass-mfa-for-new-device.md

 - You must have the old mobile phone.
 - You must be able to authenticate your TechPass login using the old mobile phone.

+>**Note**
+>
-If you have lost your old mobile phone, formatted the old phone(factory reset),or unable to authenticate your log in using the old mobile phone, [Create service request](https://go.gov.sg/techpass-sr) to reset MFA for their TechPass profile.
+> If you have lost your old mobile phone, formatted the old phone(factory reset),or unable to authenticate your log in using the old mobile phone, [Create service request](https://go.gov.sg/techpass-sr) to reset MFA for their TechPass profile.

 _To reset MFA for TechPass account:_